 - care for others and the world God made,

 - and work for justice and peace.

-To be baptized at Salem parents and new believers need only speak to the pastor or deacon.
-The ministerial staff will schedule a time to meet and set a time for the baptism.
+To be baptized at Salem parents and new believers need only speak to Pastor Ken.
+He will schedule a time to meet and set a time for baptism.

 We invite you to watch this brief video about baptism prepared by our pastor when he served as our deacon.
 If you have questions, please ask.